Miguel-DevOps/automated-legal-contract-generation/README.md

 [![Coverage](https://img.shields.io/badge/coverage-15%25-green)](https://github.com/your-org/your-repo/actions)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+---

+> **Confidentiality & Independence Notice**
+>
+> This repository is a brand new, from-scratch version inspired by a commercial project originally developed for one of my clients.
+The original system was built with a different technology stack.
+I have explicit authorization to use only the core idea of the system; all other aspects—such as the technology stack, methods, and designs—are entirely different and open source.
+For confidentiality and security reasons, this project does not share any technical or technological similarity with the original, nor does it reveal any information about the client’s proprietary solution.
+This is an independent adaptation using a different stack, fully respecting all confidentiality agreements and client security requirements.

 **A robust, scalable, and secure platform designed to automate the lifecycle of legal contract creation using a microservices architecture.**